-What about incline?
 Overall, doing an incline bench press with a 135 pounds barbell is good because inclination increases the electromyographic activity of the pectoralis major, anterior deltoid, and triceps, which makes the exercise harder than the flat bench.

-How long to bench 135?
-It depends.
+How much time does it take to bench 135?

 One of my male clients worked hard for 4 months to bench 135.
 However, his training volume wasn’t optimal (his nutrition also left a lot to be desired).

 To know how much time it takes to bench 135 you need to take into consideration your workout program (combination of training volume with workout frequency and rest), training history (whenever you’re a beginner or advanced), and optimal nutrition (amount of calories and protein in your diet).

 For me, the bench press was always the hardest lift.